QryptInc/QryptInc.github.io/content/_index.md

 +++

 {{< title >}}
+Developer Focused - Our documentation is written by developers for developers.
+The goal is to make it as easy as possible for developers to use Qrypt products to secure applications.

+Open Sourced - We believe that source code and documentation benefit from sharing and collaborative improvement.
+Qrypt documentation is open-sourced and we invite anybody to submit pull requests to improve it.

+## Integrating with Qrypt
+Below is a list of the products that Qrypt offers with links to their supporting documentation.

-## Entropy as a service
+### Entropy as a service - [Docs](/data_at_rest/)

-Qrypt EaaS uses devices that measure quantum effects and convert the measurements into pure random numbers – quantum random number generators (QRNG).
-Only Qrypt’s EaaS leverages multiple QRNGs developed through US and international research labs to ensure high quality randomness.
+Qrypt Entropy as a Service (EaaS) measures quantum effects and converts those measurements into pure random numbers.
+EaaS leverages multiple Quantum Random Number Generators (QRNGs) developed by national and international research labs to ensure the highest quality random.

-## Quantum secure cryptography
+### QDARA - Quantum data at rest algorithm - [Docs](/eaas/)

-Our quantum secure data-at-rest product is powered by our patented BLAST algorithm, which leverages quantum random number generation from multiple sources of entropy to produce perfectly random one-time pad keys.
-Any user can quickly and easily encrypt sensitive files with quantum random generated one-time pads.
-Only users with the same pad can decrypt the data to read the files, ensuring important information is kept secret.
+Our quantum secure data-at-rest command line tool is powered by our patented BLAST algorithm, which leverages quantum random number generation from our Entropy as a Service to produce perfectly random one-time pads.
+Alice can quickly and easily encrypt sensitive files with quantum random generated one-time pads.
+Bob must have the same pad in order to decrypt the data to read the files, ensuring important information is kept secret.